 Help Employees Learn How to Receive Feedback

 In the book Thanks for the Feedback: The Science and Art of Receiving Feedback Well, the authors note that feedback is hard to process because it forces us to come to terms with two conflicting facets of human nature: the need to learn and grow and the drive to be accepted, respected and loved the way we already are.

 With that in mind, it’s important to spend time helping employees learn how to receive feedback.
 It might seem obvious, but many employees think feedback is either a tedious part of their job that they must endure, or they don’t yet understand how to take feedback and use it for their own growth.

 When a new manager-employee relationship begins, encourage managers to learn about their reports’ feedback tendencies and preferences right away via informal, casual conversations about their work and their life.
 Personalizing feedback relationships early on can prevent fraught situations down the line.

-For those employees who push back on feedback, managers are able to coach those employees on how their resistance impacts colleagues, themselves and the business at large.
-Push managers to use clear, simple language to prevent any perceived judgement in feedback.
-Also ask employees for feedback on the entire process to ensure their communication styles are understood and that they feel part of the process.
-Doing so will help managers provide more accurate and personal feedback that aligns with the employees goals.
+For those employees who push back on feedback, managers are able to coach those employees on how their resistance impacts colleagues, themselves, and the business at large.
+Push managers to use clear, simple language to prevent any perceived judgment in feedback.
+Also, ask employees for feedback on the entire process to ensure their communication styles are understood and that they feel part of the process.
+Doing so will help managers provide more accurate and personal feedback that aligns with the employee’s goals.

 Give Feedback Continuously (and Certainly Not Once a Year!)